driusan/bug/README.md

 $ git push
 ```

-You can use this tool to keep track of the state of different branches
-and manage your tasks without needing any server-side project management
-software.
-Since issues are just plain text files tracked by git, they'll
-merge and branch as expected along with the rest of your code when you
-`bug commit` things that have been added or removed.

 # Installation
-If you have go installed, install the latest version with:
+If you have go installed, install the latest development version with:

 `go get github.com/driusan/bug`